BarryCoding/fork-vue3-docs/src/study/essentials/computed.md

 ### Getters should be side-effect free {#getters-should-be-side-effect-free}

 It is important to remember that computed getter functions should **only perform pure computation** and be **free of side effects**.
 For example, **don't mutate other state, make async requests, or mutate the DOM inside a computed getter!** Think of a computed property as declaratively describing how to derive a value based on other values - its only responsibility should be computing and returning that value.
-Later in the guide we will discuss how we can perform side effects in reaction to state changes with [watchers](./watchers).
+We can perform side effects in reaction to state changes with [watchers](../intermediate/watchers).

 ### Avoid mutating computed value {#avoid-mutating-computed-value}